sp-soul/sp-soul.github.io/_posts/2020-07-22-how-dark-patterns-affect-mental-health.md

 ## Why do sites use dark patterns?
 Because it works, and they can get away with it.
 These practices are known to increase conversion, retention, and pretty much every other metric known to measure success for businesses online.
 It’s also difficult to legislate when it comes to leveraging human psychology, and so holding businesses accountable here is hard to do.

 Part of the problem here is that there aren’t consistent ways to measure this impact.
 There is no mention of mental health disorders in WCAG 2.1.
-The closest thing in place is COGA (cognitive accessibility roadmap and gap analysis) - they’re working on a way to factor mental health into web accessibility, but anything iron-clad or ratified is a while away
+The closest thing in place is COGA (cognitive accessibility roadmap and gap analysis) - they’re working on a way to factor mental health into web accessibility, but anything iron-clad or ratified is a while away.

-Now there isn’t necessarily an issue with encouraging a user to do something isn’t necessarily.
-It’s *how* you do it, and whether you’re design, UX, and functionality is balancing the need for success with the need to take care of your users.
+Now there isn’t necessarily an issue with encouraging a user to do something specific.
+It’s *how* you do it, and whether your design, UX, and functionality is balancing the need for success with the need to take care of your users.

 ## Who is it affecting?
 Everyone experiences the effects of these tactics online, but they apply so much to those with mental health-oriented access needs.
 Those who struggle with a lack of motivation, are susceptible to periods of impulsivity, and those that suffer from anxiety are consistently most affected.
-Medication can also has side-effects that make users more susceptible to these tactics.
+Medication can also have side-effects that make users more susceptible to these tactics.

 We also don’t know accurately how many people it’s affecting.
 The charity Money and Mental Health estimates that “In any given year, one in four people will experience a mental health problem which can affect their cognitive and psychological functioning”.
 However they’ve also discovered through research that “Nearly half of adults believe that, in their lifetime, they have had a diagnosable mental health problem, yet only a third have received a diagnosis”